rovic-john-p-de-guia/BILLSense/README.md

 1. Clone the repository
 2. Install dependencies with `npm install`
+3. Copy `.env.example` to `.env` and add your API keys
-3. Run the development server with `npm run dev`
+4. Run the development server with `npm run dev`
-4. Open your browser to the URL shown in the terminal
+5. Open your browser to the URL shown in the terminal

+## Environment Setup

+The application uses environment variables to securely store API keys and other sensitive information.
+These are accessed through SvelteKit's `$env` module and never exposed to the client directly.

+Required environment variables:
+- `EXCHANGE_RATE_API_KEY`: API key for the Exchange Rate API
+- `JWT_SECRET`: Secret key for JWT token generation (for future authentication)

 ## Usage